Schrausser/Velho-s-Cosmographia-tables/velho_tab01.md

 wobei Radius r = d				Entfernung vom Erdmittelpunkt bzw.
 Sphärenradius in Leguas.

-				english:	Disdance from the center of the earth or sphere radius in legues.
+				english:	Distance from the center of the earth or sphere radius in legues.
 ~~~